Overview

 Taylor-Faith Blenkarn

-Taylor-Faith Blenkarn Senior Manager, NOS and CMCP
+Taylor-Faith Blenkarn Senior Manager, Skills Development & Recognition

 Taylor manages the development and maintenance of MiHR’s suite of National Occupational Standards (NOS) defined and validated by the Canadian mining industry.
 Taylor is responsible for the ongoing implementation of MiHR’s Canadian Mining Certification Program (CMCP), working closely with industry stakeholders to ensure a credible process for the assessment and recognition of the skills, knowledge and experience of mine workers.
 She leads the development, implementation and testing of new programs and initiatives using MiHR’s suite of National Occupational Standard.
 She contributes to project proposals, maintains budgets, prepares and executes work plans and compiles reports.